- Los Blancos showing more dynamism in attack

 - Updated: April 30, 2018

-It should go down well with the Real Madrid staunch that a club legend has brought them thus far and restored them as a powerhouse in Europe’s elite club competition despite the quality of the opposition they’ve had to come up against recently in the likes of Barcelona, Bayern Munich, Juventus, PSG, and the likes.
+It should go down well with the Real Madrid staunch that a club legend has brought them this far and restored them as a powerhouse in Europe’s elite club competition despite the quality of the opposition they’ve had to come up against recently in the likes of Barcelona, Bayern Munich, Juventus, and PSG.

-The craving for the La Decima by the Santiago Bernabeu outfit was one that saw many managers ‘bite the dust’ after being kicked by Perez’ ruthless ‘manager firing’ boot at the time for failing to attain the feat with Real Madrid.
+The craving for the La Decima by the Santiago Bernabeu outfit was one that saw many managers ‘bite the dust’ after being kicked out by Perez’ ruthless ‘manager firing’ boot at the time for failing to attain the feat with Real Madrid.

 However, they couldn’t defend the trophy the following year as league rivals Barcelona took over.
-The club recruited Zinedine Zidane and has since then, been unstoppable in the UEFA Champions League.
+The club recruited Zinedine Zidane and have since then, been unstoppable in the UEFA Champions League.

-How funny it is, that the competition that saw Bernabeu faithful weep for more than a decade now seems the easiest to win in recent times.
+How funny it is, that the competition that saw the Bernabeu faithful weep for more than a decade now seems the easiest to win in recent times.
 We wait to see if Bayern Munich can provide an answer to the riddle that Real Madrid is, in their quest for a third successive UCL win in four years.